Joginder Nagar Valley: Kangra Valley Railway (0 km)

 Joginder Nagar is well connected with a narrow gauge railway line.
 This railway track was built during 1926–1929 and was opened for transporting raw material for construction of Shanan Power House on 1 April 1929.
 This railway line has been nominated for inclusion in UNESCO's cultural heritage list.
 Proposals for extending this railway track up to Leh have been made.
 The proposed 460 km long railway line will pass from Joginder Nagar, Manali, Keylong, Pang and will go up to Leh.
 There was a steam engine which has been replaced by diesel engine.
 Jogindernagar-Pathankot is the longest railway line track of Himachal Pradesh.

-Phuladhar (25 km)
+Fuladhar (25 km)

 A hilltop resort at eastern side of valley is known for paragliding, trekking and camping.
-Located at 2260 metres, this flat terraced place provides 360 degree views of Joginder Nagar and Barot Valley.
+Located at 2270 metres on a ridge, this flat terraced place provides 360 degree views of Joginder Nagar and Barot Valleys.
 It is accessed through 4 kilometres trekking route from Jhatigri via Devdhar village.

 Trek or mountain bike to Phuladhar: